Retailer Guide | Amazon

 • Right-sizing your packaging by matching your products with the exact right custom box or bag size and minimizing the amount and weight of void fill that is needed

-First, what do we mean by “using Amazon as their fulfillment arm.”
 When selling through Amazon, small, independently owned companies can simply list and sell through Amazon but fulfill orders themselves or with a non-Amazon third party (FBM = fulfilled by a merchant) or can choose to have orders fulfilled through Amazon (FBA = fulfilled by Amazon).

-Amazon Frustration-Free Packaging (FFP) is a set of guidelines Amazon sellers must adhere to with their packaging.
 The FFP initiative was established in 2008, partly in response to the “wrap rage” many of their customers were experiencing when they found their deliveries came in excessive, unnecessary packaging and void fill - making packages challenging to open and difficult to dispose of.

 What began as a voluntary initiative then became a mandatory one.
 Starting September 3, 2019, Amazon began requiring compliance with their FFP guidelines, levying a $1.99 chargeback per unit sold for retail vendors whose packaging is not certified.

-Packaging Requirements by Tier: Details
+Packaging Requirements for Amazon by Tier: Details

 Tier 3: Prep Free Packaging (PFP)

-Small products, whose dimensions are under 9” x 6”x 0.375”, are considered “sortable.”
-These items are not subject to FFP/SIOC requirements or chargebacks.
+These items are not subject to FFP/SIPP requirements or chargebacks.
 Note that items over 6” x 4” x 0.375” (even if they are under 9” x 6”x 0.375” could achieve Tier 1 and Tier 2 certification status, even though they would not be penalized if they are not certified).

 Requirements:

-If your primary packaging isn’t Preparation Free Packaging (PFP) certified, and if Amazon has to fix problems with your preparation to ensure that the product will reach the customer’s doorstep safely and without damage, they will issue a chargeback.
 For example, if Amazon has to add bubble wrap to protect fragile products, they will issue a $1.14 per unit bubble wrapping charge.
-If they have to bag your item to prevent spillage or shield the product from dust, they will issue a $0.85 charge/per unit.
+If they must bag your item to prevent spillage or shield the product from dust, they will issue a $0.85 charge/per unit.

-Tier 2: Ships in Own Container (SIOC)
+Tier 2: Ships in Product Packaging (SIPP)

-Relevant for packaging over 6” x 4” x 0.375”.
 These packages would fall into Amazon’s “standard” category unless the longest dimension of the package is over 108” or the girth is over 165”.
 These larger dimensions fall into Amazon’s “oversized” category.

 Tier 1: Frustration-Free Packaging (FFP)

-Relevant for packaging over 6” x 4” x 0.375”.
 These packages would fall into Amazon’s “standard” category unless the longest dimension of the package is over 108” or the girth is over 165”.
 These larger dimensions fall into Amazon’s “oversized” category.

 • Straightforward to open, taking a consumer no more than 120 seconds to open.